egentry/clustered_SNe/README.md

 - Install dependencies listed below
 - Adapt `src/makefile` to reflect location of required libraries (`INC_*` and `LIB_*` variables)
 - In the `src` directory, run `make all install clean`
-- In the `sedov` directory, run `make`
-  - Only required for visualization

 ##Requires